 While Easter dinner can go in one of many directions, there’s a couple of key components that you’ll want to whip up to celebrate the holiday in style.

 - Bread: Any European Easter feast wouldn’t be complete without an assortment of fresh breads, jams and butter.
 Serve them as an appetizer and keep the carbs coming throughout dinner, because why not?

 - Protein: Lamb is probably the most iconic Easter protein (we have 3 recipes for you to choose from in our roundup!).
 You can also whip up a classic Easter ham, spatchcock chicken or a roast turkey.

 - Vegetable Sides & Vegetable Sides: Our favorite veggie to serve on the holiday is by far asparagus.
-Other great options include roasted carrots, fresh peas and roasted cabbage salad.
+Other great options include roasted carrots and parsnips, fresh peas and roasted cabbage salad.

 - Potatoes: Easter demands a nice, starchy potato dish.
 From roasted potatoes to fried to mashed, you can’t go wrong.

 - Fruity Desserts: The holiday is perfectly situated at the top of spring and that means fresh fruit desserts are in order.

 Savory Easter Proteins

 This recipe will help you nail leg of lamb for good – one of the most feared recipes!
 Perfectly tender and juicy, it’s made with a simple marinade of garlic, fresh thyme and other herbs.

 These fancy pan-fried lamb lollipop chops are perfect for small, intimate gatherings.
 Made with garlic, fresh rosemary, salt and pepper, they are delicious in their simplicity and so fancy.